Flomauf/EpiPlot/README.md

 # epi_plot

 Shiny interface for drawing Gantt plots dedicated to infection studies in hospital settings.
+This tool is still under development.

 ## Install
 You only need to have Shiny installed and loaded in your R session.